 If you need assistance, we hope you’ll consider applying for a scholarship.
 We designed this program specifically to help additional voices join our conference and our community—and your voice counts.

 To apply, please see the application instructions and deadline for each type of scholarship below.
 If you have any questions or concerns, please write to us at (scholarships at sirensconference.org).

 Con or Bust

 Con or Bust helps people of color/non-white people attend science fiction and fantasy conventions.
-Sirens hopes to provide Con or Bust with at least three Sirens registrations and Sirens Shuttle tickets in order to help people of color/non-white people attend Sirens.
+Sirens has provided Con or Bust with three Sirens registrations and Sirens Shuttle tickets in order to help people of color/non-white people attend Sirens.
 Con or Bust will allocate these scholarships according to its rules.

 To Apply: Con or Bust will allocate these registrations and tickets in accordance with its rules.
 Usually, Con or Bust makes awards several months prior to the event; please visit Con or Bust’s website for more information.
 Directors and officers of Narrate Conferences, Inc., and staff members of Sirens may not apply.

 Deadline: As determined by Con or Bust